-I came across an interesting article from Business 2.0 Magazine (magazine no longer exists) today.
-IBM is following a story-driven approach in its new advertising, using a metaphor.
+I came across an interesting article from Business 2.0 Magazine (update: magazine no longer exists) today.
+IBM is following a story-driven approach in its new advertising — use a metaphor.

 Once they work through the hurdle, it’s a warming feeling to see the smiles on their faces.
-Looking back and comparing older IBM advertisting campaings, I can just imagine how big of hurdle IBM had in accepting this audience-centered way of communicating their messages.
+Looking back and comparing older IBM advertising campaigns, I can just imagine how big of a hurdle IBM had in accepting this audience-centered way of communicating its messages.

 I copied three paragraphs below from the Business 2.0 Magazine article.